Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 572 trips per day across all routes, translating to approximately 72 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 164 meters from the nearest transport stop.
+Service frequency averages 572 trips per day across all routes, equating to approximately 72 weekly trips per individual stop.

 Frequently Asked Questions - Transport